isomerpages/mlaw-corp/news/press-releases/_posts/2020-07-30-Commencement-of-Rental-Relief-Framework.md

 <ol start="13">
 <li>We recognise that the COVID-19 pandemic has also impacted landlords, in
 particular individuals who rely on the income from their rental property for their livelihood.
 Support is available for such individuals who have difficulties meeting their obligations under the rental relief framework.
 This includes a reduction of the Additional Rental Relief they need to provide if they are assessed to be in financial hardship based on the annual value of all their investment properties and the percentage of their income derived from rental of the relevant property.
-Please refer to <b></u>Annex C</u></b> for more details. </li></ol>
+Please refer to </u>**Annex C**</u> for more details. </li></ol>

-<b>(D) Rental Relief Assessors</b>
+<br><b>(D) Rental Relief Assessors</b>

 <ol start="14">
 <li>The rental relief framework is intended to establish a baseline position for the handling of tenants’ rental obligations.
 Landlords and tenants are strongly encouraged to work out mutually agreeable arrangements that best address their specific circumstances.</li></ol>

 <ol start="15">
 <li>Under the Act, upon written request from their property owner or intermediary landlord(s), tenant-occupiers are required to share relevant information within five working days after the date on which the tenant-occupier receives the written request, to prove their eligibility for the Rental Relief and/or Additional Rental Relief.
-This may include the provision of financial statements for the relevant period, or a statutory declaration from the tenant-occupier stating that they meet the criteria for
-the rental waivers. </li></ol>
+This may include the provision of financial statements for the relevant period, or a statutory declaration from the tenant-occupier stating that they meet the criteria for the rental waivers. </li></ol>

 <ol start="16">
 <li>We encourage parties to start discussions on the rental waivers and openly share information between parties, even before the notice of cash grant is received, so as to facilitate the smooth implementation of the rental waivers. </li></ol>

 <ol start="17">
-<li>If a landlord and tenant-occupier are unable to reach a compromise, the
-property owner and/or any intermediary landlord(s) may make an application using the prescribed form, within 10 working days after receiving (a copy of) the notice of cash grant, to have a rental relief assessor ascertain any of the following:
+<li>If a landlord and tenant-occupier are unable to reach a compromise, the property owner and/or any intermediary landlord(s) may make an application using the prescribed form, within 10 working days after receiving (a copy of) the notice of cash grant, to have a rental relief assessor ascertain any of the following:
 <br>
 <ol style="list-style-type: lower-alpha">
 <li>Whether the tenant-occupier is eligible for Rental Relief and/or Additional Rental Relief; and/or</li>